William Tell and the Congress of Vienna

 When the Habsburg rulers of the areas in central Switzerland failed to maintain peace and protect the roads, three rural communities acted and concluded a peace alliance in 1291.

-These alliances were rather common in the thirteenth and fourteenth centuries, and they reflected the interest of local elites, whether rural, urban, or nobility.
+These alliances were relatively common in the thirteenth and fourteenth centuries, and they reflected the interest of local elites, whether rural, urban, or nobility.

-The alliance covered a (rural or urban) territory or a network of cities and communes.
-The allies agreed to help each other against aggressors, to maintain the peace and to settle (trade, business, territorial) disputes.
+The alliance covered a (rural or urban) territory or a network of towns and communes.
+The allies agreed to help each other against aggressors, maintain peace, and settle (trade, business, territorial) disputes.

-The short-lived Swabian-, Rhenish- or Lombard leagues are a few other examples.
+The short-lived Swabian-, Rhenish- and Lombard leagues are a few other examples.
 The successful Hanseatic League of trading cities existed for more than four centuries., but disappeared in the end.

 The alliance of Uri, Schwyz and Unterwalden gradually led to the Swiss Eidgenossenschaft and finally to the sovereign nation-state, which lasted for centuries.

-The oath was a common symbol to ratify treaties and alliances, and “Eidgenossenschaft” means a confederation by oath.
+The oath was a common symbol for ratifying treaties and alliances, and “Eidgenossenschaft” means a confederation by oath.
 No one wanted to separate from the (divine) Habsburg lords or the Habsburgs, but it is a fact that these communities established an Alliance.

 Rudolf I of Habsburg (1217-1291) became German king in 1273 but was lord of the valleys Uri, Schwytz, and Unterwalden and other territories and cities of present-day Switzerland.

-The extinction of the former lords (the dukes of Zähringen), led to the Habsburg jurisdiction over these valleys, which controlled the St. Gotthard Pass, opened in 1230.
+The extinction of the former lords (the dukes of Zähringen) led to the Habsburg jurisdiction over these valleys, which controlled the St. Gotthard Pass, which opened in 1230.

-Rudolf developed new structures by establishing jurisdictions called “Landvogteien” (bailiwicks) to oversee the towns and rural communities.
-The bailiff (Vogt) was selected from the loyal aristocracy and knights who were charged with safeguarding royal (tax) prerogatives and upholding peace within their jurisdictions.
+Rudolf developed new structures by establishing jurisdictions called “Landvogtei” to rule over towns and rural communities.
+The bailiff (Vogt) was selected from the loyal aristocracy and charged with safeguarding royal (tax) prerogatives and upholding peace within their jurisdictions.

 Alliances